di3go-sona/aws-iot-sensors/README.md

 You don't need to setup any host or certificate, you can simply run it with the `mqtt-sn.sh` script you find in the repository

-### Sensor
+### Sensors
-Sensors can be built using different technologies, in this repo there are examples written in Arduino, Riot-Os and Bash but they all share the same protocols to communicate data: mqtt(sn).
+Sensors can be built using different technologies, in this repo there are examples written in Arduino, Riot-Os and Bash but they are all gathered by the fact that they all rely mostly over mqtt or mqttsn for communication of them.
+- In the first part you can find how to directly connect to an aws broker with arduino or mosquitto. ( And using real sensors as well )
+- In the second part there is an example of RioT mqttsn client using emcute
+- In the third part you can find a LoRa client written using Riot-Os

 ### Dashboard
 The dashboard is a simple flask app that retrieves data from DynamoDB using boto3 ( a python library to interact with AWS services ).
 This library is one of the upsides of working with amazon, you can simply configure `aws cli` and boto3 will connect using its credentials. (here you can find out more about installing  aws-cli https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)